antonisdim/haystac/README.md

 To prepare a sample of your own, you will need either single-end or paired-end short read sequencing data in `fastq` format.

-For a paired-end library, you specify the name of the sample, the location of the `fastq` files, and the name of the output directory.
+For a paired-end library, you specify the location of the `fastq` files and the name of the output directory.
 You may also choose to collapse overlapping mate pairs (e.g. for an aDNA library).
 ```
 haystac sample \